-Parents and guardians are welcome to sign up for H-Alert information through the campus web portal.
+Parents and guardians are welcome to sign up for H-Alert instant messaging services information through the campus web portal.
 The Hendrix Public Safety office will work with other law enforcement agencies in the City and State as appropriate.
 The Crisis Communications Team will work with local information agencies to disseminate information that is appropriate for the larger community.
+We also encourage members of our community to enroll in the Code Red emergency weather notification system.